 The following is an interview with Chris Nicholas, a writer/blogger from Brisbane, Australia.
 He has published two novels and currently working on his third.
-He also runs a successful website, The Renegade Press (https://therenegadepress.com/), and have contributed publications in the United States, Europe, and Australia.
+He also runs a successful website, The Renegade Press (https://therenegadepress.com/), and has contributed publications in the United States, Europe, and Australia.

 W.: What makes you start writing?
 And how did you find inspiration for each of your pieces?

 Chris Nicholas: People often ask me what it is that inspires me to write, and the truth is that I never know how to answer.
 There are so many things that inspire me to write; be it music, films, books, conversations, or just sporadic thoughts that surface in my mind.
 I mean, I once wrote a blog post about a conversation between a little girl and her grandmother that I overheard while lacing up my shoes.